 An LED flasher circuit is a circuit which flashes the LED- meaning turns it ON-OFF, ON-OFF, ON-OFF.
 The 555 timer chip is a very versatile IC, because when connected correctly, it can it can create pulses of current at specific time intervals decided by the resistor-capacitor (RC) network.
 When a 555 timer creates pulses in this way, the LED doesn't stay constantly on.
 It only turns on at a pulse and then shuts off after the pulse has passed.
-And it does this in a never-ending cycle, which creates the flashes of light.
 To make the 555 timer chip create pulses, it must be placed in astable mode.
-To create an LED flasher circuit, the parts which we need to do so are: Components Needed 555 timer IC9-volt Battery or DC power supplyRed LED2 1KΩ Resistors10KΩ Resistor10µF electrolytic capacitor0.01µF ceramic capacitorSeveral jumper wires LED Flasher Circuit Thigh= 0.7 * (R1 + R2) * C1 Tlow= 0.7 * R2 * C1.
+To create an LED flasher circuit, the parts which we need to do so are: Components Needed 555 timer IC9-volt Battery or DC power supplyRed LED2 1KΩ Resistors10KΩ Resistor10µF electrolytic capacitor0.01µF ceramic capacitorSeveral jumper wires LED Flasher Circuit The schematic diagram of the LED flasher circuit we will build is shown below: Thigh= 0.7 * (R1 + R2) * C1 Tlow= 0.7 * R2 * C1.